eemurat3/AdvancedC-/README.md

  * use virtual destructor in polymorphic base classes
  * Note: All classes in STL have no virtual destructor, so be careful inheriting from them
  * use shared_ptr for invoked derived class destructor

+4. Assignment to Self in Assignment Operator
+ * Assignment operator is frequently being overloaded.
+Self-assignment is one thing you need to be careful with when you overload an assignment operator.